Updated in January 2020

 Skins allow you to move uphill on skis. | Photo: Aspen Snowmass, Catherine Aeppel

-For the sporty (but not cardio-crazed), Aspen Snowmass hosts the NEW Game of Stones, a weekly curling match at the new Snowmass Base Village Ice Rink.
-Every Friday from 3 p.m. to 5 p.m. between Feb.
-8 and March 22, teams of two compete in a head-to-head elimination tournament.
+For the sporty (but not cardio-crazed), Aspen Snowmass hosts Game of Stones, a weekly curling match at the new Snowmass Base Village Ice Rink.
+Every Friday from 3 p.m. to 5 p.m. between through Feb.
+28, 2020, teams of two compete in a head-to-head elimination tournament.
 Registration takes place at the rink, before the first stone slides.

 Photo courtesy of the Apres Ski Cocktail Classic